asdstory/Single_Particle_Analysis/cryoEM-scripts/How to view and select raw images manually.md

 # Step04 - Start browing, selecting and saving

-Now a new Relion display GUI will pop-up (may take long time if open too many images), in which we will see all raw images.
+A new Relion display GUI will pop-up (may take long time if open too many images), in which we will see all raw images.

 - [ ] Click the first image, and then right click again and click "Select all below"